-1 anic 14-4.
-111 6 Cluster Objective RDI Outcome High level description Emergent Priorities/ collaborative interventions Cluster 1: Unlock Alternative Sources of Water Increase ability to make use of more sources of water, alternatives.
-Technology assessment and development for utilisation of diverse water sources at different locations, with source localisation and exploitation driven by fitness for use The focus is on unlocking large volumes of water that can assist in achieving the targets of NWRS II) Sources can be derived from all aspects of the water cycle (river, ground, atmosphere, rain, sea and green water) Grey & brackish water (including storm and industrial water reuse) are a key part of this mix Initiate a consolidation research programme for alternative sources Implement a suite of alternate source solutions and technologies to demonstrate a mix in a specific location (drawn from feasibility research) Cluster 2: Govern, plan and manage supply and demand demand Improve governance, planning and management of supply and delivery, and management of demand and use.
+Cluster Objective RDI Outcome High level description Emergent Priorities/ collaborative interventions Cluster 1: Unlock Alternative Sources of Water Increase ability to make use of more sources of water, including alternatives.
+Technology assessment and development for utilisation of diverse water sources at different locations, with source localisation and exploitation driven by fitness for use The focus is on unlocking large volumes of water that can assist in achieving the targets of NWRS II) Sources can be derived from all aspects of the water cycle (river, ground, atmosphere, rain, sea and green water) Grey & brackish water (including storm and industrial water reuse) are a key part of this mix Initiate a consolidation research programme for alternative sources Implement a suite of alternate source solutions and technologies to demonstrate a mix in a specific location (drawn from feasibility research) Cluster 2: Govern, plan and manage supply and demand Improve governance, planning and management of supply and delivery, and management of demand and use.
 Focus on improved quality and resilience of planning for the future - ability to respond to changes, including climate change.
 There is equitable and transparent access to water supplies that are managed at catchment level by DWS co-operatively with DoH, DAFF, DHS, and DEA.
 Transparency over rights, quotas, allocations, and transfers has been achieved and co-operative governance with respect to planning and management has been improved.
-For supply there is a focus on: Governance of water sources Water resources management institutions Water resources management institutions Climate change adaptation and disaster response Accountability For demand there is a focus on: Regulation and self-regulation Insertion of new solutions into communities Equity is a key issue Initiate a focused Research Programme: Water governance and society Run a transboundary data analytics research programme Create Communities of Practice: Transboundary Water Data and general Governance issues Cluster 3: Built and Ecological Infrastructure Improve adequacy and performance of supply infrastructure.
+For supply there is a focus on: Governance of water sources Water resources management institutions Climate change adaptation and disaster response Accountability For demand there is a focus on: Regulation and self-regulation Insertion of new solutions into communities Equity is a key issue Initiate a focused Research Programme: Water governance and society Run a transboundary data analytics research programme Create Communities of Practice: Transboundary Water Data and genera Governance issues Cluster 3: Built and Ecological Infrastructure Improve adequacy and performance of supply infrastructure.
 Increased volume and adaptability of storage capacity for raw water and treated effluent is available.
-Focus on increased levels of protection and reliability of ecological infrastructure and having New ways of approaching water supply and distribution infrastructure Managing ecological infrastructure Combining built and ecological approaches Initiate a focused research programme on water smart cities/towns and climate resilient planning and nurture a Water Sensitive Design Community of Practise Run an Ecological tional Water and Sanitation Master
+Focus on increased levels of protection and reliability of ecological infrastructure and having sufficient ecological reserve.
+New ways of approaching water supply and distribution infrastructure Managing ecological infrastructure Combining built and ecological approaches Waste Water Treatment and drinking water treatment bulk technologies Initiate a focused research programme on water smart cities/towns and climate resilient planning and nurture a Water Sensitive Design Community of Practise Run an Ecological Infrastructure Research Programme.
+Engage and support the GEF 6 (Water and Ecosystems) initiative managed by SANBI (embed ecosystems into water management planning and financing)